Provo,

 Brigham

-Jurassic period.
-Supersaurus and ultrasaurus fossils and casts are on display.
+bones from the Jurassic period.
+Supersaurus and ultrasaurus fossils and casts

+are on display.
 Extensive fossil collection.
-Tours, lectures, gift shop, hands-on and video
+Tours, lectures, gift shop, hands-on

 Brigham